dr. C.T. Cusack (Christopher)

 Universitair docent - Radboud Institute for Culture and History

 Chris has a PhD from Radboud University (cum laude), an MA (distinction) from University College London, and a BA (cum laude) also from Radboud.
-His PhD analysed representations of the Great Irish Famine in Irish and North American literature.
-Since then, his work has focused on a variety of themes and their (sometimes oblique) interconnections, including the transatlantic cultural memory of famine, local colour in transatlantic contexts, religion in Irish American writing, and the representation of death in Irish and American literature and culture.
-As a member of the Heritages of Hunger research group, he (co-)developed educational materials about famine for primary and secondary education.
-He also has an interest in apocalypticism in (contemporary) literature and culture, on which he teaches an MA course, and occasionally writes about literary pedagogy.
+He wrote a PhD on representations of the Great Irish Famine in Irish and North American literature.
+Since then, his work has covered a range of themes and their (sometimes oblique) interconnections, including the transatlantic memory of famine, local colour in transatlantic contexts, and religion in Irish American writing.
+As a member of the Heritages of Hunger research group, he co-developed educational materials about famine for primary and secondary education.